billthefarmer/diary/README.md

 active.
 A dialog will pop up with a list of matching entries.
 Touch an entry to open that entry.
 You may repeat this or refine the search text to find the desired entry.

+## Index
+You may use an index page.
+If an index page is set the app will start on that page unless receiving media from another app.

 ## Text
 You may receive text clips from another app.
 A date picker will pop